logan-m-price/yahtzee/README.txt

 The images and rules.txt file are required for playing this game and must be stored in the same folder as the Yahtzee.exe file to operate correctly.
-Source code written in Python 3.7 are contained inside the src folder.
+Source code written in Python 3.7 (yahtzee.py and yahtzee_gui.py).

 We did not make nor claim to have made any of the pictures used in this project.
 We claim fair use on these as they are used in